-- 1) Indicate the impact on the following performance indicators: environment, capacity, safety, cost and feasibility of maintenance work scenarios, by updating and broadening the maintenance strategy that should not only incorporate runway maintenance but also maintenance on taxiways, stands, gates etc. - 2) Estimate the impact on the performance indicators earlier in time.
+- Indicate the impact on the following performance indicators: environment, capacity, safety, cost and feasibility of maintenance work scenarios, by updating and broadening the maintenance strategy that should not only incorporate runway maintenance but also maintenance on taxiways, stands, gates etc. - 2) Estimate the impact on the performance indicators earlier in time.

 In 2017-2018, Schiphol, LVNL and KLM jointly developed a new runway maintenance strategy.
 For this purpose, a more enhanced Runway Forecasting tool (RFT) was developed.
 With this tool several quantitative analyses of delays, costs and hinderance were executed.
 The results from these analyses are the foundation of the developed runway maintenance strategy.
 Since 2018 runway maintenance has been executed according to the new strategy.
 In 2023 and 2024 the runway maintenance strategy has been evaluated based on the maintenance works between 2018 and 2023.
 Evaluation from this period showed that figures, starting points and assumptions applied in the quantitative analyses in 2017-2018 differ from the current situation (i.e. construction time, runway usage, costs, etc.).
 To get insights in the effects of these differences on the earlier results of the analysis and to further develop a broader maintenance strategy, RSG proposes to base the impact model based on the latest available prognoses and figures.
-It is expected that the evaluation will be published in May 2024.
 Furthermore the scope of the strategy is to be extended from runways only to also include maintenance on taxiways, aprons, gates etc. in a quantitative manner.